The Financial Analyst must follow the changes in the markets

 programme director

-The educational content of the programme is designed to provide participants with the technical and professional skills necessary to practice financial analysis.
-An analyst is eager to collect and interpret the company’s data.
-For this reason, financial analysts are in great demand, whether they specialise in a particular sector of activity or a geographical area.
+The academic content of the program is designed to equip participants with the technical expertise and professional skills required for careers in financial analysis.
+An analyst is driven by the need to gather and interpret corporate data this is precisely why financial analysts are in high demand, whether they specialize in a specific industry sector or a geographic region.

-The students follow a technical training aimed at giving them the mastery of the collection and analysis of financial, social and economic data of the markets in which they will be specialized.
-They are trained to work mainly in banks or investment companies.
+Students receive a technical education aimed at giving them mastery over the collection and analysis of financial, social, and economic data from the markets in which they will specialize.
+They are primarily trained to work in banks or investment firms.

 A 1 or 2 year degree to become an expert in Financial Analysis